 Even though it’s officially spring as of March 20, it’s not really spring until the cherry blossoms start blooming in NYC.
 New York City in spring is absolutely magical!
 With the warmer weather comes an extra pep in your step.
 Seeing cherry blossoms in NYC in particular is a major draw for both locals and tourists.
 Over the years, I’ve found these to be the best places to see cherry blossoms around New York City!

 In NYC specifically, peak bloom typically occurs mid to end of April.
 It’s heavily dependent on the weather, but I always gauge it to be about two to three weeks after the peak blooms in Washington DC happen.
 That being said, there are a variety of blooms happening and overlapping with each other.
 There are phases to the blooms, like the magnolias which bloom first earlier in the spring like March, followed by the Yoshino cherry blossoms which are the white with pink flowers which are considered the main show.
 The National Park Service benchmarks these cherry trees at Tidal Basin to determine when peak bloom is and the same sentiment carries over to NYC, even though we don’t really have anyone determine peak season here.
-Lastly, there’s the fluffy pink kwanzan’s to end the season late April.
+Lastly, there’s the fluffy pink Kwanzan’s, also known as Kanzan, to end the season late April.

-The flowers from buds to final stage extends for about one week, but peak bloom can literally happen overnight.
+The flowers from buds to the final stage extend for about one week, but peak bloom can literally happen overnight.
 If you want to catch them at their most fluffy, you need to be prepared!
 Make sure to have a game plan if you want to hit up all of these locations when you’re in New York City!

 For most people, it might seem like the blooms all look the same, but for cherry blossom nerds (and scientifically speaking), there’s a distinct difference.